 Expectations During Construction

 Residents living on a street with planned construction typically receive a letter in advance about the type of work, estimated timeline and expectations.
-Below is information typically provided in those notices.
-At locations where emergency work is taking place, such as a water break, residents should receive notification in the mailbox, between the front doors, or hanging on the front door.
+Below are some of those details included in the letters.
+At locations where emergency work is taking place, such as a water break, residents should receive notification in the mailbox, between the front doors or hanging on the front door.

-The access to your driveway may be restricted during the work, depending on the construction taking place on your street.
+- The access to your driveway may be restricted depending on the construction taking place on your street.

-- preparing for concrete improvements such as cutting or raising portions of the sidewalk
+- Prepare for concrete work by cutting or raising portions of the sidewalk.

 If you have any questions, contact Service Regina at 306-777-7000.